LimJing7/ml-stance-detection/README.md

 If the tokenized text and topic are too long, we truncate them to as even as possible.
 That is we truncate the longer input first.
 If when they are both the same length, we truncate one token from each at a time.

+We use a BCE loss for each label as we do not want to downweigh synonyms.
+This is in contrast to cross-entropy which down-weighs all labels other than the right one.

 ## Options
 ### Negative Sampling
 Uses the synonyms for negative labels as negative samples.